beckadamtheinventor/BASM-3/README.md

 `DB 0,"Hi"`-> Write bytes into the output file.
 `DW 0,1,2`-> Write words (2 byte expressions) into the output file.
 `DL 0,100,.XFF0010` -> Write longs (3 byte expressions) into the output file.

-# Bugs:
-There is currently a bug with `jr` and `djnz` where any immediate number will assemble into a 0.
-Label expressions work fine, however.